Overstay Visa: What Can Happen and What Are Your Options?

 Visa Overstay Marriage: How Do Visa Overstays Affect Marriage Green Card Application?

 If you overstay your visa for any period of time, you start to accumulate unlawful presence.
-Unlawful presence means that you entered the United States illegally, without inspection and admission parole or that your immigration status has expired, has been revoked, or terminated.
+Unlawful presence means that you entered the U.S. illegally, without inspection and admission parole or that your immigration status has expired, has been revoked, or terminated.

 The three-year bar and ten-year bar, otherwise known as re-entry bars, are triggered after a significant time of unlawful presence.
-But, if you have entered the United States with a valid visa or you undergo the Visa Waiver Program, as long as you are married to a U.S. citizen, you may apply for a marriage-based green card.
-In addition, you might not be required to leave the United States during that process.
+But, if you have entered the U.S. with a valid visa or you undergo the Visa Waiver Program, as long as you are married to a U.S. citizen, you may apply for a marriage-based green card.
+In addition, you might not be required to leave the U.S. during that process.

 Although there are exceptions, the majority of people will be allowed to file for a change of status even if they have overstayed their visas.
 But, overstaying your visa and other past immigration violations can complicate your marriage-based green card application.
 Consulting attorneys who are experts in applying to adjust your immigration status, such as those at Tadeo & Silva, is a wise move.

 If you have overstayed your visa, it means you are unlawfully present in the United States.
 However, there are certain situations where you won’t accrue unlawful presence.

 Among others, these situations include: